Computerized physician order entry: Order

 A request for a service from one application to a second application.
 In some cases an application is allowed to place orders with itself.

 Order detail segment

 One of several segments that can carry order information.
 Future ancillary specific segments may be defined in subsequent releases of the Standard if they become necessary.

 Placer

 The application or individual originating a request for services (order).

 Placer order group

 A list of associated orders coming from a single location regarding a single patient.

 Order Set

 A grouping of orders used to standardize and expedite the ordering process for a common clinical scenario.
 (Typically, these orders are started, modified, and stopped by a licensed physician.)

 Protocol

 A grouping of orders used to standardize and automate a clinical process on behalf of a physician.
 (Typically, these orders are started, modified, and stopped by a nurse, pharmacist, or other licensed health professional.)

 Features of CPOE systems

-Features of the ideal computerized physician order entry system (CPOE) include:
+Common features of CPOE systems include the following: